boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/map.md

     ![Json shape file name](/static/assets/visualizing-data/visualization-widgets/images/map/finalpath.png)

-7. Please reload the dashboard page and drill the India shape in the world map, Then drill the `Tamil Nadu` shape in India, The `Tamil Nadu` shape will be displayed with city divisions instead of districts.
+7. Please reload the dashboard page and drill the India shape in the world map.
+Then drill the `Tamil Nadu` shape in India.
+The `Tamil Nadu` shape will be displayed with city divisions instead of districts.

     ![drilldown shape file](/static/assets/visualizing-data/visualization-widgets/images/map/tamil-drill.png)